canopas/web-developer-roadmap/README.md

   - Find total absence/presence of every student
   - Find absent students with a percentage lower than 70.

-- Perform following queries in MongoDB
+- Perform following queries in MongoDB (Can use [MongoDBPlayground](https://mongoplayground.net/) to peform queries)
   - Create a collection named `students` with fields id, first_name, last_name, standard, percentage, interest, etc... and insert data into it
   - Form a query to find students with a percentage lower than 70 and interest in sport.
   - Count the total students with a percentage above 70